Skip to main navigation Skip to main content

 • that any agreed actions and supports identified at the placement meeting have been completed or are being actioned by those responsible for them (and if not, address the outstanding actions as soon as possible)

-• to review the adequacy of contact with the child and their carer or care arrangement (refer to Procedure 5 Have contact with a child in care) and the nature of the support being provided to the care arrangement.
+• to review the adequacy of contact with the child and their carer or care arrangementand the nature of the support being provided to the care arrangement.
+(Refer to Procedure 5 Have contact with a child in care.)

 Practice prompt